tonytw1/osm-jigsaw/README.md

 #### Processing an extract file

-Obtain a planet.osm extract (user the protobuffer .pbf format).
+Obtain a planet.osm extract (using the protocol buffer .pbf format).

 ##### 1) Split the extract file